-The Office of the Registrar releases official transcripts only upon the written request of the student.
+Students may request official transcripts via ASU Interactive, in person, or by written letter.
 The request must include the following information about the student:

 - 1. name;

-- 2. former name(s):
+- 2. former name(s);

+- 3. ASU ID number (or Social Security Number [SSN]);

-- 3. date of birth;
+- 4. date of birth;

-- 4. first and last dates of attendance;
+- 5. first and last dates of attendance;

-- 5. return address;
+- 6. current return address;

-- 6. phone number;
+- 7. daytime phone number; and

-- 7. specific mailing address for each transcript ordered;
+8. specific mailing address for each transcript ordered;

-- 8. ASU ID number; and

-- 9. Social Security Number (SSN).